 example_images = [wandb.Image(image, caption=classes[predicted]) for image, predicted, label in zip(images, predicted, labels)]

-After I define my network, I use the magic log_graph to log the network:
+After I define my network, I use this magical command:

 Now I get a histogram of each gradient in my network as it trains!